checkmarx-ts/cx-iast-buildpack/readme.md

 # Cx IAST Cloud Foundry Buildpack Support

-This buildpack provides CxIAST Agent Instrumentation for Java applictions running on Cloud Foundry.
+This buildpack provides CxIAST Agent Instrumentation for SpringBoot or Tomcat Java applications running on Cloud Foundry.
 It is designed to be used with the official Cloud Foundry Java Buildpack in a multi buildpack approach.

 # Usage